Notice Information

 "id": "1",

-"description": "Kent and Medway NHS and Social Care Partnership Trust (the \"Trust\") is expressing its intention to award a contract via a negotiated procedure without prior publication for the provision of a portable low-field (0.064 Tesla) magnetic resonance imaging (MRI) system.
+"description": "Kent and Medway Mental Health NHS Trust (the \"Trust\") awarded a contract via a negotiated procedure without prior publication under the Public Contracts Regulations 2015 for the provision of a portable low-field (0.064 Tesla) magnetic resonance imaging (MRI) system.
 The contract will also include associated peripherals, training, support and maintenance services for a period of five (5) years.<br/><br/>The MRI scanner will be used for the purpose of accelerating and developing local place-based neuroimaging research into the process of assessment and diagnosis of dementia, in which timely access to neuroimaging is frequently a rate-limiting step.
-The scanner will also be available for researchers addressing other mental health disorders, such as research aligned to the new Kent Complex Psychosis Service and investigation of non-dementia mental illness in older and younger adults.<br/><br/>A key focus will be to aid the development of new AI algorithms in the assessment of structural change in dementia and cognitive decline - to decrease the need for high field MRI brain assessment in specialist centres and avoid the associated restrictive environment. <br/><br/>In order to support the Trust's research objectives, the Trust's requires a system which fulfils the following requirements:<br/><br/>* Approved for commercial sale in the UK (UKCA marked);<br/>* Small and highly portable design in order to fit through doorways and elevators, and to provide ease of manoeuvrability; <br/>* Magnetic configuration to enable researchers to work safely with participants during testing;<br/>* Ability to be powered through standard electrical outlets;<br/>* Low power consumption to reduce running costs;<br/>* Open design to reduce participant anxiety; and<br/>* Controlled through portable user-friendly wireless device (e.g. tablet).
-Additional information: The Trust considers that the award of the contract without prior publication of a contract notice to be permitted by Part 2 of the Public Contract Regulations 2015.<br/><br/>The Trust is publishing this voluntary transparency notice to express its intention to enter into the contract. <br/><br/>The Trust shall not enter into the contract before the end of a period of at least 10 days beginning with the day after the date on which this notice was published.
-The date in section V.2.1 'Date of conclusion of the contract' is therefore not correct.
-The Trust anticipates that it will enter into a Contract with the Supplier in December 2024.<br/><br/>The Trust expressly reserves the right not to award any contract as a result of the publication of this notice.",
+The scanner will also be available for researchers addressing other mental health disorders, such as research aligned to the new Kent Complex Psychosis Service and investigation of non-dementia mental illness in older and younger adults.<br/><br/>A key focus will be to aid the development of new AI algorithms in the assessment of structural change in dementia and cognitive decline - to decrease the need for high field MRI brain assessment in specialist centres and avoid the associated restrictive environment.<br/><br/>In order to support the Trust's research objectives, the Trust's required a system which fulfilled the following requirements:<br/><br/>* Approved for commercial sale in the UK (UKCA marked);<br/>* Small and highly portable design in order to fit through doorways and elevators, and to provide ease of manoeuvrability;<br/>* Magnetic configuration to enable researchers to work safely with participants during testing;<br/>* Ability to be powered through standard electrical outlets;<br/>* Low power consumption to reduce running costs;<br/>* Open design to reduce participant anxiety; and<br/>* Controlled through portable user-friendly wireless device (e.g. tablet).
+Additional information: The Trust considers that the award of the contract without prior publication of a contract notice was permitted by Part 2 of the Public Contract Regulations 2015.<br/><br/>The Trust commenced the procurement process under under the Public Contracts Regulations 2015 with the publication of a voluntary ex ante transparency notice (2024/S 000-037433) on 19th November 2024, expressing its intention to award a contract via a negotiated procedure without prior publication.<br/><br/>Prior to the award of contract, the Trust observed a standstill period of at least 10 days following the publication of the voluntary ex ante transparency notice (2024/S 000-037433), beginning with the day after the date on which the notice was published.",

 "awardCriteria": {